 Here’s our bedroom as it looked on moving day:

 And here’s our bedroom after we got a new bed, switched out the light fixture, hung some free DIY art, got a new rug, made a headboard, repainted it for a moodier vibe and upholstered old side tables to make benches for the foot of the bed.

 Here’s the sink nook as it looked when we first moved in.
 It’s on the far side of the bedroom (with a shower and a toilet in a room to the right and a walk-in closet to the left).
 It was definitely a challenge to make a sink that’s visible from the bed feel integrated (let alone romantic) but we love a challenge…

 Here’s the sink nook after we removed the bi-fold doors, demo’d the backsplash around the sink (to make it look more like a piece of furniture and less bathroom-y) and switched out that awkward medicine cabinet to the right of the sink (neck-cramp anyone?) for a mirror that hangs right over the window.
 We also upgraded the knobs with $2 finds from Hobby Lobby.

-Here’s the master bathroom after we did a bunch of little upgrades (from painting the trim and the walls to replacing the light, toilet, some border tile, and frosting the window).
+Here’s the bathroom after we did a bunch of little upgrades (from painting the trim and the walls to replacing the light, toilet, some border tile, and frosting the window).

 ***The Back Hallway***

 Here’s the back hallway that leads to all the bedrooms except for our bedroom before we attacked it (although we did hang those photos in the frame hallway):

 Here’s the hall bath that’s back near the other three bedrooms.
 We loved that it was so similar to the original full bath in our first house (and the tile was luckily in much better shape).